 When selecting a healthcare cloud provider, it is vital for an organization to perform due diligence to ensure the ePHI they are entrusting this provider with will be secured in accordance with the HIPAA regulations.

 As you look for a compliant healthcare cloud ask these key questions: * Have they had an external assessment done by a third party? * Have they been assessed against the HIPAA Security Rule? * What assurance can they make in safeguarding your data? * What do they cover as part of the business associate agreement?

 In most instances, cloud providers should be able to provide evidence of a third party HIPAA compliance assessment, such as HITRUST CSF certification.

 Datica makes digital health in the cloud a reality by removing the risks that prevent its adoption.
 We turn HIPAA compliance on public infrastructure providers into a solved problem, and enable secure clinical data exchange between mission-critical digital health applications and EHR systems.
 Datica serves healthcare’s complete spectrum, from digital health startups and industry leaders to health systems across the nation.
-Hundreds of customers and partners trust Datica to ensure their clouds are HITRUST certified and data securely interoperable.
+More than 300 customers and partners trust Datica to ensure their clouds are HITRUST certified and data securely interoperable.

 What exactly is multi tenant cloud and does Datica Compliant Cloud offer a multi tenant environment?

 While HIPAA Compliance at the infrastructure level is heavy on technology, HIPAA Compliance at the application level is more of a blend of technology and policy.